BJMartin1025/NextFlix---CS4090-Project/README.md

 This application is a course project for CS4090 at Missouri S&amp;T. NextFlix is a movie recommendation application which aims to deliver quick and efficient search results catered to the user's preferences, with transparency on what platforms the movie suggestions are available on.

 **How to Run:**
 To test the model logic, open the model.ipynb jupyter notebook under model and run the cells sequentially.
+Doing this will generate two .pkl files.
+Move these into the backend\flask folder before running the backend.

 To run the backend server, while in the backend\flask directory, run: python server.py